Hermiene Ulrich: Legacy

 Parnell's work as a teacher and designer of the early curriculum at the University of Queensland was overshadowed by that of her successors.

-Her impact on an entire generation of younger scholars is visible from curriculum and examination records, lecture scripts from the Queensland branch of the Worker's Educational Association, and her participation on the Brisbane public-speaking circuit, and entries in journals.
+Her impact on an entire generation of younger scholars is visible from curriculum and examination records, lecture scripts from the Queensland branch of the Workers' Educational Association, and her participation on the Brisbane public-speaking circuit, and entries in journals.

 Her husband died in 1948.
 Hermiene Parnell died in 1956, and was survived by her son, Thomas Meredith Parnell (1925-2012).